-Rattlesnake Antivenin (antivenin crotalidae polyvalent) is used only to treat envenomation caused by bites of crotalids (pit vipers) including rattlesnakes, copperhead and cottonmouth moccasins, and others.
-It is an antivenin product.
-Common side effects include flushing, itching, hives, swelling of the face, tongue, and throat; cough, shortness of breath, blue color to the skin, and vomiting.
+Rattlesnake Antivenin (antivenin crotalidae polyvalent) is an antivenin product used only to treat envenomation caused by bites of crotalids (pit vipers) including rattlesnakes, copperhead and cottonmouth moccasins, and others.

 Our Rattlesnake Antivenin (antivenin crotalidae polyvalent) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.